 There is something uniquely satisfying about the look, smell and taste of vertically spit-roasted meat.
 That’s why doner kebab has inspired devotees across the country, wherever restaurants, food trucks and late night takeout windows serve up sandwiches or wraps stuffed with the tasty results.

-For those attending culinary academy, doner kebab offers a fascinating example of how a food can spread across geographic and cultural boundaries as chefs explore fresh ways to make it their own.
+For those attending culinary school, doner kebab offers a fascinating example of how a food can spread across geographic and cultural boundaries as chefs explore fresh ways to make it their own.
 Learning more about this dish may inspire you to try your hand at slowly roasting meat or explore other street foods from around the world.

 A delicious history